marcoaaz/marcoaaz.github.io/_portfolio/portfolio-1.md

 - Mineral optic-axis and/or slow-axis orientation ([Acevedo Zamora et al., 2024](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284))
 - Sample preparation quality and planing the location of new micro-analytical experiments, e.g., XPL colours depend on thickness

-Get ready to make the best of your data, new discoveries and build/imagine new tools.
+Get ready to make the best of your data, new discoveries and imagine new image analysis tools.
 Citing our work makes us more sustainable (references in GitHub).

 ### Open-source code

-Developers are welcome to contribute.
+The programs are provided as version 1 (beta) for testing.
+Users and developers are welcome to contribute.
 The GitHub source code is provided below:
  - [Cube converter repo](https://github.com/marcoaaz/cube_converter): in Python language
  - [Chemistry simplifier repo](https://github.com/marcoaaz/chemistry_simplifier): in Python
  - [Phase interpreter repo](https://github.com/marcoaaz/phase_interpreter): in MatLab